geoolson/TheRoyalDiamond/README.md

 ## Current development

 Currently working on migrating the game to a single page application.
 This will simplify the code and improve navigation.
 Check out our issues for other features and bugs we're working on.

+## Running App

+You can download the repo and open the index.html file inside your browser.